Table of Contents

 Method 3.
 Retrieve Files that Were Hidden/Deletes by Virus Using CMD

-According to some users, sometimes viruses or malware may cause "file loss" issue on your hard drive.
+According to some users, sometimes viruses or malware may cause a "file loss" issue on your hard drive.
 For example, a shortcut virus would hide the original data, creating a shortcut of the files displaying on your drive.

 To restore the files that are hidden by virus or malware, run the CMD command lines are shown below: